AmulyaK4/AmulyaK4/README.md

 # Hi 👋, I'm Amulya
-### 🚀 IT Student | 💻 Full-Stack Developer | 💼 Enthusiastic Developer with a Passion for Python & Web Technologies
+### IT Student | 💻 Full-Stack Developer | 💼 Enthusiastic Developer with a Passion for Python & Web Technologies

-👩‍💻 B.Tech (IT) Student
 ⚡ Turning ideas into smart digital solutions
 🔭 Currently working on real-time projects using **Python**, **React**, and **AI**
 💬 Always learning, building, and growing